Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `currentEnchantedItem`

+*Read-only*.
 The currently equipped enchanted item that the actor will use.

 **Returns**: